Skip to content

 Talks

-Below you can see a list of prior talks (reverse chronological order), as well as upcoming talks, and their resources.
+Below you can see a list of prior talks (chronological order), as well as upcoming talks, and their resources.
 You can click here for a list of all suggested talks.

 We try to have a talk every other Thursday at 12pm.